Pharmaceutical Sciences (PHS)

 PHS 704 Intro Drug Discovery & Dev (3 credits)

-This course will allow students to gain insight into the process of drug discovery and development.
+This graduate level course will allow students to gain insight into the process of drug discovery and development.
 By interacting with different experts in the field of drug discovery and development, students will learn about the steps to drug discovery including new target identification, selection and validation, screening of potential candidates, us virtual reality technology (VR) to experience receptor-ligand interactions in 3 dimensional space, understanding the formulation process, packaging and delivery of new drugs and finally being exposed to to the important regulatory aspects of the drug discovery process and how it applies to taking novel discoveries to clinic and patients.

 PHS 706 Advanced Biomedical Methods (3 credits)

 The graduate level course will familiarize students with advanced techniques utilized in the biomedical field through hands on training on techniques including chromatography, dissolution, electrophoresis, protein assays, liquid chromatography and mass spectroscopy (LC-MS/MS) and basic cell culture as it applies to the field of Pharmaceutical Sciences.
+Students who register for PHS 706 must also register for a PHS 706 laboratory.
+For example, if you register for PHS 706 you must, at the same time, register for a section of PHS 706L.

 PHS 709 Pharm-Biopharmaceutics II (3 credits)